 All RF emitting devices must have approval to operate in the US&P via a frequency assignment unless granted an exemption by the national authority.
 The NTIA is the President's designated national authority and spectrum manager.
 The NTIA manages and controls the use of RF spectrum by federal agencies in US&P territory.
 Obtaining a frequency assignment involves the two-step process of obtaining an RF spectrum support certification of major RF systems design, followed by an operational frequency assignment to the RF system user.
-These steps are discussed below and further explained in RCC 120 Appendix A.23
+These steps are discussed below.